mikolaj44/nail-disease-detection-app/README.md

+# NOTE: Work in progress, detecting diseases is not yet implemented

 # App designed for preliminary detection of nail diseases

 Created as part of the "Practice" student research group

-## Used technologies and AI models:
-- Flutter
-- YOLOv8 Nano model
+When it comes to detecting the nails, we use a YOLOv12n model trained on this dataset by Molka: https://universe.roboflow.com/molka-dztlf/nail_detection-rmp3o, it consists of 9302 images, 70% were used for training, 15% for validation and 15% for testing.
+50 epochs were run for now.
+The model was converted to tflite and we use the float32 version (around 10.4 MB in size).

-## What still needs to be done (randomly-ish ordered):
+## What still needs to be done:

 Image cropping and calculating the brightness for the cropped image, not the full one as it is right now

-Make analysis of images from gallery faster (resize before analysing)
+Faster analysis of images from gallery - scale them down before analysing

-Experiment with a different model (maybe yolo v11n and a bigger dataset, like 10000 images)
+Experimentation with some performance tweaks to the preanalysis model

 ## What has been done (since our last meeting)